Gimme More: Critical reception

 Bill Lamb of About.com gave the song three and a half stars and commented, "It does seem that Britney's bump-and-grind singing style that we first heard 8 years ago on '...Baby One More Time' is still intact, and the 'It's Britney, bitch' announcement that opens the song implies a significant amount of fire remains.
 The opening alone bumps the song's rating up by half a star".
 Blogger Roger Friedman of Fox News dubbed the line as "cocky and fun".
 Eric R. Danton of The Hartford Courant wrote, "The comedy starts right away, when she plays the role of your drunk friend calling at 3 a.m., slurring, 'It's Britney, bitch'".
 Mike Schiller of PopMatters called the opening line "real value...kind of hilarious" and added that the "inserted "more" syllables in the chorus only add to the feel that this is a genetically engineered sort of dancefloor banger".
 Popjustice named "Gimme More" the tenth best song of 2007.
 The StarPhoenix listed it as the second most infectious song of the year.

+In 2026, Pitchfork listed it as one of the best electroclash songs of all time.